ai-on-gke/website/site/content/docs/agentic/ray-mcp/index.md

     └── workload_identity.tf
 ```

-## Step 1: Set Up the Infrastructure with Terraform
+## Step 1: Set Up the Infrastructure with Terraform and install Ray Cluster

 Start by setting up the GKE cluster, service account, IAM roles, and Artifact Registry using Terraform.